Winnipeg driver ticketed after passenger asks police officer why he wasn't wearing a mask | CBC News

 The chair of the Winnipeg Police Board says the conduct of an officer who gave a $298 traffic ticket to a driver after being asked why he wasn't wearing a mask sends the wrong message to the public.

-In a video of an incident Tuesday night that is circulating on social media, a Winnipeg police officer is asked by a passenger in a car why he wasn't wearing a mask.
+In a minute-long video of an incident Tuesday night that is circulating on social media, a Winnipeg police officer is asked by a passenger in a car stopped on Portage Avenue, in the Silver Heights neighbourhood, why he wasn't wearing a mask.

-The officer told the people in the car he wasn't wearing a mask because he wasn't within six feet of the passenger and was outside.
-He then said "I'll just write a ticket is that what you want to do this?"
+The officer tells the people in the car he isn't wearing a mask because he is outside and isn't within six feet of the passenger.
+He then can be heard saying, "I'll just write a ticket.
+Is that the way you want to do this?"

-She asked if he has to wear a mask when he's at a vehicle's window.
+She then asks if he has to wear a mask when he's at a vehicle's window.
 "Even if you're close?
 I'm just asking.
 It's just a question."

-The officer then replied "OK, you know what you can give me your stuff back you're going to get a ticket then."
+The officer then replies, "OK, you know what, you can give me your stuff back you're going to get a ticket then."

-"You were going to get a warning.
-I was being polite, you're not being polite."
+He adds, "You were going to get a warning.
+I was being polite.
+You're not being polite."

+In a longer version of the video, the officer can be seen leaving, and he then returns wearing a mask after more than 25 minutes, at which point he issued a ticket.

-The force said in a statement Wednesday the driver had been stopped for not moving to a farther lane when passing a stopped emergency vehicle.
-Police said officers are expected to wear face masks during interactions with the public unless physical distancing is possible.
+The Winnipeg Police Service said in a statement Wednesday the driver had been stopped for not moving to a farther lane when passing a stopped emergency vehicle.
+The service said officers are expected to wear face masks during interactions with the public unless physical distancing is possible.

 Police flag ticket to prosecutors

-"The officer has been spoken to by his commanding officer about his conduct and the matter has been dealt with.
-The Winnipeg Police have flagged the traffic stop for the attention of Manitoba Prosecutions.
-Attempts are being made to speak with the driver in question," the force said in a statement.
+"The officer has been spoken to by his commanding officer about his conduct and the matter has been dealt with," WPS said in a statement.

+"The Winnipeg police have flagged the traffic stop for the attention of Manitoba Prosecutions.
+Attempts are being made to speak with the driver in question."

+A statement from the province said before proceeding, the prosecution service "would need to receive the file and undertake a review of the evidence as with any other case."

-Winnipeg Police Board chair Markus Chambers said he thought the passenger's question was reasonable, and he spoke out about the officer's handling of the situation Thursday.
+Winnipeg Police Board chair Coun.
+Markus Chambers (St. Norbert-Seine River) said he thought the passenger's question was reasonable, and he spoke out about the officer's handling of the situation Wednesday.

 "It sends a message that we can't question police, that their authority is ultimate, and we have to work collaboratively together.
 We have to work in a space of trust and where somebody asks a reasonable question, he could have responded in a different manner."